gridpp/user-guides/example-workflow-grid/example-workflow-grid.md

 deploy your software to the Grid;
 * You didn't need to care about where the job actually ran - Ganga and DIRAC sorted that all for you.

+There's only one more thing to look at now before we've covered all of the Grid-bases - getting data on and off the Grid.
+We'll look at that in the next section.